aneilmac/lean4TheWin/src/implicit.md

 def const {α β} (a : α) (_ : β) := a
 ```

 (Note: the usage of the hole term instead of `b`!
+Using the hole term for an
-This is a very common stylistic choice to denote that we don't care about this
+argument name is a common stylistic choice to show we don't care about an
-argument and don't use it.)
+argument and won't be using it in the definition.)

 ~~~

+There you have it!
+The `const` function we wrote is the same as the `const` function found in `Function.const` in Lean.

 <!--